OSTEOPATHIC BOARD CERTIFICATION

 • Complete a three-year, AOA-approved or ACGME-accredited pediatric residency training program.
 If your internship year was a pediatric specialty track, two years of AOA-approved or ACGME-accredited residency training are required.

 • Third-year residents may apply to take the exam prior to completing residency, but you must have completed at least 30 months of residency or 80% of the total program rotations by the exam date.
+Candidates currently in training, upon passing, will not be submitted for certification until their training status is complete and verified by AOA Postdoctoral Education.

 • Adhere to the AOA Code of Ethics.